marigold-dev/deku/README.md

 ```

 Alternatively, you can use the `nix` package manager with
-[flakes enabled](https://nixos.wiki/wiki/Flakes#Installing_flakes) to enter a preloaded
+[flakes enabled](https://nixos.wiki/wiki/Flakes#Installing_flakes) to enter an environment
-environment with the correct dependencies, including `esy`.
+preloaded with the correct dependencies and devtools.

 1. With [`direnv`](https://direnv.net/) (recommended):